mcharouk/aws/Certification/developer.md

 ~/xray-daemon$ ./xray -o
 ```
 * X ray can work cross-regions
+* to configure it cross account
+  * Configure X-Ray daemon to use an IAM instance role
+  * Create a role in the target account and allow roles in each sub-accouts to assume it.
 * Enable **Active Tracing** when there is no upstream service that has x-ray activated
 * Trace header is excluded from SQS message size.
 It's not part of a message content, but is part of a default http header
 * Lambda environment variables